theopmw/leftfield-clothing/README.md

 ### Profile Page
 (only available to logged in users)

-- The profile page features a '```<User>```'s Profile' heading, the users default delivey information and order history.
+- The **Profile Page** features a '```<User>```'s Profile' heading, the users default delivey information and order history.
 - The users default delivery information consists of a form which allows users to update and save thier delivery information.
 If the user opted to save their delivery information at checkout, this form will be prefilled withh the information provided at checkout.
 - The order history provides a biref look at the users past orders in chronological order.
 If the user clicks the order number they are redirected to a complete summary of that order.

 ### Product Management Page
 (only available to site admin/superusers)

-- The product management page features a 'Product Management' heading and allows the site owner to add products to, or edit existing products in the DB.
+- The **Product Management** page features a 'Product Management' heading and allows the site owner to add products to, or edit existing products in the DB.
 - The page features an add product form containing all relevant fields to add a product to the DB and buttons to either cancel or add the product to the DB at the bottom of the page.
 - If the user is editing a product, the form will be pre-filled with the product information and the button at the bottom of the page will read "Update Product'.